cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 ##### Setup

+1. Drop in to the development environment and install required dependencies as described in the above [Development](#development) section.

 1. Pack the `integrations_tests_runner.py` using PyInstaller in the platform to run the executable.

-  To pack: `pyinstaller -F test/util/test_runners/integration_test_runner.py`.
+  To pack: `pyinstaller -F test/util/test_runners/integrations_tests_runner.py`.
 A new executable will be placed in the `dist`  folder.
 Note that you will need to pack each runner in each platform that you want to run the tests.

-1. Pack the Conjur CLI using PyInstaller in the platform to run the executable

-  To pack: `pyinstaller -F ./pkg_bin/conjur`.
-Note that you will need to pack each runner in each platform that you want to run the tests.
-Also note that _only_ for macOS, you should pack the CLI as a directory instead of a single file (using -D instead of -F).
-This will allow the CLI tests to run quicker.

 1. Run the created binary `./integrations_tests_runner`, supplying the below required parameters via the command line.

 ##### Required parameters

-`--cli-to-test` - path to the packed CLI executable to test against.

 `--files-folder` - path to test assets (policy files, etc).
 This folder is located under `/test` in the repo.
 Copy this executable into every OS you wish to run the CLI integration tests.